Skip to main content

 Repeat for each field you need.
 The number of fields is unlimited.

-It is recommended to add only the fields you truly need — this improves fill accuracy and saves tokens.
+Add only the fields you truly need — this improves fill accuracy and saves tokens.

 Field examples